 Step 2: Address the Obstacles Head-On

 Some RPO programs never get off the ground out of fear or uncertainty.
-The commonly asked questions below address these legitimate concerns that often bubble up; having the potential to stop a program dead in its tracks.
+The questions below address these legitimate concerns that often bubble up during this vetting process.

 - Will my employees be outsourced?